-In terms of recapturing marital funds used on a spouse’s OTHER significant other.
-In the court’s eye’s if a party uses marital assets on an affair or post-separation, the court will take that into consideration when dividing assets to both parties.
+A Colorado court may view the use of marital assets in an affair as improper dissipation and marital assets and will take that into consideration when it divides the marital estate.
 This can also include funds used while residing and/or supporting a significant other and/or their children post-separation but prior to the divorce.
-If the court feels one party was irresponsible and wasteful with marital assets, it will likely be reflected in the final division of assets.
+If the court feels one party was irresponsible and wasteful with marital assets, it may be reflected in the final division of assets.